sculptor/sculptor.github.io/documentation/installation.md

     </div>
     <div markdown="1">

-This instruction describes what you need to install and configure to be able to use Sculptor as normal developer, e.g. for getting started with the [Hello World Tutorial](tutorial/hello-world.html).
+This instruction describes what you need to install and configure to be able to use Sculptor as normal developer, e.g. for getting started with the [Hello World Tutorial](hello-world-tutorial).

+**Table of Contents:**

+* toc
+{:toc}

 ## JDK